 Outsourcing has become a growing trend in the medical device manufacturing industry as companies are constantly on the lookout for ways to help lower costs, increase agility, reduce time-to-market and see a higher return on investment.
-That sentiment was reinforced in an article for MedCity News co-authored by David Blumberg and Vicki Phelan from KPMG.
+The changing regulations, specifically in the U.S., has pushed medical device companies to seek out different options of manufacturing their product.

-While outsourcing initiatives are usually carried out with those same goals in mind, businesses can go about these strategies in a number of different ways.
-For example, firms can shift operations such as procurement, finance and accounting, real estate and facilities management and customer care to shelter companies in Mexico.
-Or they can cede control of their manufacturing, IT services, payroll processes, application development and finance and accounting to an offshore facilities.
+While outsourcing initiatives are usually carried out with particular goals in mind, businesses can go about their strategies in a number of different ways.
+For example, firms can shift operations such as procurement, finance and accounting, real estate and facilities management, and customer care to shelter companies in Mexico.
+Or they can cede control of their manufacturing, IT services, payroll processes, application development and finance and accounting to an outsourcing facility.
 If U.S. companies take advantage of these firms south of the border, businesses can experience a more streamlined supply chain.

 However, due to the vast cost savings related to nearshoring to Mexico, many medical device manufacturers are focusing on the first example and are keeping their operations in North America.
 With skilled workers close by in Mexico, a blog post for Design News talked about how going south of the border for outsourcing is something medical device manufacturers are doing more of.

 "The dynamics of medical electronics manufacturing do not follow typical outsourcing trends," Lavanya Rammohan, research analyst, electronics manufacturing equipment at Frost & Sullivan, told Design News.
 "North America will continue remaining a strong manufacturing hub for high-end, complex, and high-reliability medical devices."